 Traveling in the city is both fun and safe if you have some friends along.
 So make efforts to make some good friends with whom you can hang out.
 Several universities in New Zealand organize special programs like “Buddy systems” to help international students to adjust in a new environment.
-Also note, these friends will be for the lifetime helping and guiding you.
+Also note, these friends will be for a lifetime helping and guiding you.
 They might help you in your professional life.

 5. Get a part-time job

 All international students are allowed to work up to 20 hours per week on a New Zealand student visa.
-There are an abundance of jobs on campus and you will meet a lot of interesting people while working.
+There is an abundance of jobs on campus and you will meet a lot of interesting people while working.
 It is a great opportunity to earn and support your expenses while studying.
 Your job might include a lot of activities, which will help you to grow your knowledge.